dan0nchik/tableOfsquares/README.md

 # Table Of Squares
-## iOS app for learning table of squares
+## iOS app for learning table of squares.
+Made as a school project in 9th grade.
+Archieved.
 # [AppStore](https://apps.apple.com/ru/app/id1467621527)